yogga18/moviedb/README.md

 # Demo App
 https://react01movedb.netlify.app

-# Made with 💕 by Yoga Aditya Candra and hosted on Vercel
+# Made with 💕 by Yoga Aditya Candra and hosted on Netlify

 # Getting Started with Create React App